Recursive Rules with Aggregation: A Simple Unified Semantics

 The function $\comb(\pgm)$ returns the program obtained from $\pgm$ by replacing the facts and rules defining each uncertain complete predicate $Q$ with a single {\em combined rule} for $Q$, defined as follows.
-Transform the facts and rules defining $Q$ so they all have the same conclusion $Q(V_1,...,V_a)$, by replacing each fact or rule $Q(X_1,...,X_a) ~\IF~ B$ with
+First, transform the facts and rules defining $Q$ so they all have the same conclusion $Q(V_1,...,V_a)$, by replacing each fact or rule $Q(X_1,...,X_a) ~\IF~ B$ with

-where $V_1,...,V_a$ are fresh variables (that is, not occurring in any given rule defining $Q$), and $Y_1,...,Y_k$ are all variables occurring in the original rule $Q(X_1,...,X_a) ~\IF~ B$.
-Combine the resulting rules for $Q$ into a single rule defining $Q$ whose body is the disjunction of the bodies of those rules.
+where $V_1,...,V_a$ are fresh variables (i.e., not occurring in any given rule defining $Q$), and $Y_1,...,Y_k$ are all variables occurring free in the original rule $Q(X_1,...,X_a) ~\IF~ B$.
+Then, combine the resulting rules for $Q$ into a single rule defining $Q$ whose body is the disjunction of the bodies of those rules.
 This combined rule for $Q$ is logically equivalent to the original facts and rules for $Q$.
-Similar completion rules are used in Clark completion \cite{clark78} and Fitting semantics \cite{fitting85}.

 The function $\addinv(\pgm)$ returns the program obtained from $\pgm$ by adding, for each uncertain complete predicate $Q$, a {\em completion rule} that derives negative literals for $Q$.
-The completion rule for $Q$ is obtained from the inverse of the combined rule defining $Q$ (recall that the inverse of $C~\IF~B$ is $\neg C~\IF~\neg B$), by (1) putting the body of the rule in negation normal form, that is, using laws of predicate logic to move negation inwards and eliminate double negations, and (2) using laws of arithmetic to eliminate negation applied by comparison atoms (for example, replace $\neg ({\it agg}\ S < k)$ with ${\it agg}\ S \ge k$).
+The completion rule for $Q$ is obtained from the inverse of the combined rule defining $Q$ (recall that the inverse of $A~\IF~B$ is $\NOT A~\IF~\NOT B$), by (1) putting the body of the rule in negation normal form, i.e., using laws of predicate logic to move negation inwards and eliminate double negations, and (2) eliminating negation applied to comparison atoms by reversing the comparison operators.
 As a result, in completion rules, negation is applied only to predicate atoms.